apple2373/node2vec/README.md

 ```

 #Important Notes
 Current implementation hard code several parameters:
 The number of dimension d = 200
 The number of epochs = 1
 The number of walk per node r = 1
 Random walk length l = 100
 Context size k = 16
 You should modify these parameters as well as p an q.
 In particular, r should be increased if you want to use for real application.
 However, my implementation is not efficient so it takes hours with the example network (74,530 nodes), so I restrict r = 1.

-The experimental settings in the original paper are: d = 128, epochs = 1, r = 10, l = 80, and k=10.
+The experimental settings in the original paper are: d=128, epochs=1, r=10, l=80, and k=10.

 ## Download random walks and embeddings
 I made a sample random walks, and learned embeddings available because it takes time to make them:.
 You can download them as below: